Shresth72/redis-socket/README.md

 # Redis-socket

-All commands and env are configured in DockerFile, CaddyFile and run.sh to run them
+All commands and env for each server are configured in DockerFile, CaddyFile and run.sh to run them
 ```bash
   bash run.sh
 ```